 Getting there by car is also an option, as long as whoever’s driving you is happy to take on city centre traffic!
 Stick S1 2GY into a sat nav and hit the road.
 The A61 surrounds the city centre, so this is where you’re likely to be directed.
 Once you find the centre, it’s time to find a parking spot.
 There aren’t any at your destination, but you do have affordable options close by.
 You’ll find specific details on price and location on Parkopedia.

-Pass rates at the Sheffield theory test centre are fairly close to the national average, so not much to see here.
+Pass rates at the Sheffield theory test centre are slightly below the national average, so not much to see here.
 Either way, stats aren’t going to help you pass your theory test—it’s time to get studying!
 Flip through the highway code, hone your hazard perception skills and basically make sure you really know your stuff before test day rolls around.

 West Yorkshire Theory Test Centres